backstage/backstage/plugins/permission-backend/api-report.md

 import { Config } from '@backstage/config';
 import express from 'express';
 import { Logger as Logger_2 } from 'winston';
-import { PermissionHandler } from '@backstage/plugin-permission-node';
+import { PermissionPolicy } from '@backstage/plugin-permission-node';

 // Warning: (ae-missing-release-tag) "createRouter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //